Mart0GD/Snake-game/README.md

 3. Build and run the game.
 4. Build the playground area to your own liking.
 5. Move with the arrow keys on the keyboard.
-##5.
-Don't go above the 30 characters vertical limit or the game will break!!!##
+6. Don't go above the 30 characters vertical limit or the game will break!!!
-6.Have fun 🎉!!!
+7. Have fun 🎉!!!

 ## Features

 - Simple and intuitive gameplay.